pjungwir/postgres-temporal-talk/slides.md

 - Note there aren't any more rows than before:
   - The database invisibly transforms our INSERT into an UPDATE, just moving the date of the original row.
   - If we inserted something in between two other ranges, it would even UPDATE one and DELETE the other!
-- So you need triggers or some kind of built-in functionality: the table has to know it's a temporal table.
+- Actually SQL:2011 leaves this out
+  - So maybe we could/should skip it.
+  - But your table will get more & more finely chopped.
+  - Maybe add an optional trigger function you can attach.
     - What to do in Postgres about columns with no equality operator, e.g. json?
 (Cast json to jsonb first?)
 But is there a general solution?